-2.5 Documenting the Conceptual Model [2]
+2.5 Developing the Assumptions Document [2-3]

 Communication errors are a major reason why simulation models very often contain invalid assumptions.
 The documentation of all concepts, assumptions, algorithms, and data summaries can lessen this problem.
 It will also increase the credibility of the model.
-A (conceptual) model should not be an "exact" description of how the system works, but rather a description of how it works relative to the particular issues that the model is to address.
+An assumptions document should not be an "exact" description of how the system works, but rather a description of how it works relative to the particular issues that the model is to address.
 This report is the major documentation for the model and should be readable by analysts, SMEs, and technical managers.
-The following are some of the things that should be included in the conceptual model:
+The following are some of the things that should be included in the assumptions document: